lilyxmeng/LilyxMeng/README.md

 I'm an 11th grade student attending high school at Harbord Collegiate Institute in Toronto, Canada.
 I'm interested in pretty much anything coding and computer science related.

 I do a lot of web development, frontend (HTML, CSS, JS) and backend (Python, Flask).
-Also know a few other languages (Java, C, C++) but don't ask me to do anything with that.
 Currently looking at game development and machine learning :D

 <h2>Additional Information</h2>
 <p>You can find my LinkedIn <a href="https://www.linkedin.com/in/lilyxmeng">here</a> and other platforms I use <a href="https://linktr.ee/LilyxMeng">here</a>.
 Feel free to connect with me!</p>